-Comparative effects of Decision factors influencing preference for supply channels using MNL
+Comparative effects of decision factors influencing preference for supply channels using MNL

-As shown in (Table 5), beta coefficients (β), p-values, and Odds ratios (OR) showed the various output of decisions based on the ratings of each factor by respondents in the study.
+As shown in Table 6, beta coefficients ( $\beta$ ), p-values, and Odds ratios (OR) showed the various output of decisions based on the ratings of each factor by respondents in the study.
 The Open market channel (OM) was used as the comparator or reference preference category while the odds ratios (OR) were obtained from respondents' choices of each pharmaceutical company (PC), Local Wholesale channels (LW) respectively.
-Significant preference decisions were obtained for; 'quality assurance' for PC, and LW.
-In the same vein, 'access to credit facilitywas significant for LW, while 'good working relationship with suppliers' for LW and, 'range of products for LW.
-'More profit potential' and 'trade discounts' gave significant results.
+Significant preference decisions were obtained for; 'quality assurance 'for PC, and LW.
+In the same vein, 'access to credit facility was significant for LW, while 'good working relationship with suppliers' for LW and, 'range of products for LW.
+'More profit potential' and 'trade discounts' gave significant p-values for PC.
+'Trade discount' for LW, 'value-added service' for LW and PC gave significant results.

-Interpretation of MNL Output for each decision factor (determinant) using parameter coefficient estimates (β)
+Interpretation of MNL Output for each decision factor (determinant) using parameter coefficient estimates ( $\beta$ )

-As shown in (Table 5), Item 1 is interpreted thus; For a Unit change in the predictor 'quality assurance', the likelihood or logit of choosing PC (outcome) relative to the OM (reference group) is expected to increase by7.521, given that the other variables in the model are held constant.
+As shown in Table 6, Item 1 is interpreted thus; For a Unit change in the predictor 'quality assurance', the likelihood or logit of choosing PC (outcome) relative to the OM (reference group) is expected to increase by 7.521, given that the other variables in the model are held constant.
 In other words, the odds or likelihood of a procurement manager who considers 'quality assurance' in his or her purchasing decision-making is 7.521 times more likely to use the PC channel compared to OM.